gm3/dcl-sonicbloom/README.md

 ![](https://i.imgur.com/qTlAKuC.png)

 ## Contact
 We are a Denver based art collective, and looking to network with other artists, and virtual / phicial events.
-If you would like to contact us, for questions or interviews, please reach out to https://twitter.com/irlart__ or stop by our website for moe information https://irlart.com/.
+If you would like to contact us, for questions or interviews, please reach out to @irlart__ or stop by our website for moe information https://irlart.com/.
 We would love to hear from you, and about your projects!